neotech101/USB-Microphone-Alexa-Skills-Based-/index.md

 ## Piyush Rana CENG 317 USB Microphone (Wireless Microphone) Blog.

 ## Week 5  -  December 04 2017
-* Due to some circuit problem in my PCB board, I had to change some connections.
+* Due to some circuit problem in my PCB board, I had to change some connections so I took help from our prototype lab.
 * I added python script to detect humidity sensor ![Alt text](https://github.com/PRana02/Wireless-Microphone/blob/master/humidity%20sensor%20detection.jpg?raw=true "Green Light")<br>
+* I am still left to run hardware clock.
+* I researched about it on internet and solutions were like to make some changes in /etc/boot and etc/services files.
+But it wasn't effective.
 * I showed all the sensors(Humidity,Temperature and Light) working with LED blinking on PCB board.
 ![Alt text](https://github.com/PRana02/Wireless-Microphone/blob/master/Sensors%20and%20LED.png?raw=true "Green Light")<br>